learningequality/kolibri-docs/docs/manage/command_line.rst

     kolibri manage importchannel -- local <Channel ID> /path/to/local/drive kolibri manage importcontent -- local <Channel ID> /path/to/local/drive

-Import Channels from Local Network
+Import channels from local network
 **********************************

 To import channels from another device on your LAN, run these two commands in sequence.